U.S. borrowing bill gets final passage without familiar drama

 The measure has already passed the Republican-controlled U.S. House of Representatives and its next stop is Obama, who is expected to sign it into law.

-Consideration of the bill, which will permit the U.S. Treasury to borrow beyond its current $16.4 trillion (10.3 trillion pounds) debt limit, was unaccompanied by Republican attempts to extract spending cuts from Obama.
+Consideration of the bill, which will permit the U.S. Treasury to borrow beyond its current $16.4 trillion debt limit, was unaccompanied by Republican attempts to extract spending cuts from Obama.

 In the past two years, House Republicans have drawn the wrath of many voters and financial markets for pushing the government to the brink of a shutdown and an unprecedented default.